CivVora

 Region

-Hosting, database, object storage, KMS
+Application hosting, database, object storage, key management

 Stripe